BAR: Big Adaptive Rotor Project

 BAR aims to maximize the advantages of large-scale land-based rotors and their potential for increased energy generation.

 Now in its second phase, the project involves researchers from NREL and Sandia National Laboratories.

 The past few decades have seen substantial reductions in the cost of wind energy.
 One key factor behind this trend has been the increase in average rotor size.
 Larger rotors capture more energy while limiting costs, such as operation and maintenance and balance of stations.
 Low-specific-power turbines, i.e., relatively larger rotors on the same machine rating, increase capacity factors and the availability of wind power.

 The U.S. Department of Energy's BAR project conducts several investigations to design the land-based wind turbines of the future.
 Investigating innovations like highly flexible blades, controlled-bending of components during rail transportation, distributed aerodynamic control, and novel materials in manufacturing could simultaneously boost wind energy capture while limiting costs.

 Coding Advances for Larger Land-Based Wind

-To help clarify and better articulate the science and engineering hurdles facing potential turbine concepts, researchers are using NREL's turbine design models OpenFAST and the Wind-Plant-Integrated System Design and Engineering Model (WISDEM) to model turbine performance and turbine system-level interactions.
+To help clarify and better articulate the science and engineering hurdles facing potential turbine concepts, researchers have been extending the modeling capabilities of a variety of NREL's numerical tools.
+Improvements have been implemented in aeroservoelastic model OpenFAST, conceptual wind turbine design framework Wind-Plant-Integrated System Design and Engineering Model, turbine Reference OpenSource Controller, and the novel design framework Wind Energy with Integrated Servo-control.
+All these tools allow to model turbine performance and turbine system-level interactions.